-- 3. Replace, Flip, and Split the Instance Triples.
-We use the well-known union-find algorithm to compute the closure for owl:sameAs statements, and pick a canonical id for each owl:sameAs cluster.
 Then for the instance triples, we replace each instance with its owl:sameAs canonical id (if any).
 If the object of the triple is also an instance, we flip the triple and add it to the intermediate file, i.e., if the triple is $\langle i, p, j \rangle$ , the flipped one is $\langle j, p-, i \rangle$ .
-By this means, we can find all the regular tags (particularly inverse property tags) of an instance i by simply looking at the triples with i as a subject.
-Note by duplicating the object property statements, the output can have up to twice as the original triple size.
+By this means, we can find all the tags (particularly inverse property tags) of an instance i by simply looking at the triples with i as a subject.
 In order to index an instance, we need to first group all of its triples together.
-To do this, we first output the triples into n files based on the hashcode of their subjects, so that we keep the information of an instance in the same file while making each file relatively small. - 4.
-Sort the n Triple Files.
-We use merge sort on each "replaced and flipped" file generated from the last step, so that triples with the same subject instance are clustered together.
+To do this, we first output the triples into n files based on the hashcode of their subjects, so that we keep the information of an instance in the same file while making each file relatively small.
+Then we use merge sort on each "replaced and flipped" file, so that triples with the same subject instance are clustered together.
 Note that by splitting the triples into n files, we gain benefits from two sides: (1) sorting each file becomes faster (and since we only need to group triples with the same subject, we do not need to merge the sorted files); (2) we can sort in parallel (either with multiple machines or with multiple threads).
-We use these sorted files together with the given inference closure to build an inverted index of the instances. - 5.
-Index the Sorted Files.
+We use these sorted files together with the given inference closure to build an inverted index of the instances.

 The inverted index is built with tags as indexing terms and each tag has a sorted posting list of instances with that tag.
 This means given a "type" defined by a set of tags we can quickly find all the instances by doing an intersection over the posting lists.
-Also, since we use negation as failure, we do not need to index negation tags; their size can be calculated from its complementary tag. i.e. $f_R(\{ t\} \cup A) = f_R(A) f_R(\{t\} \cup A)$ .
-Given a type defined by context $A \in \mathcal{A}$ , which can be represented as $\{t_1, t_2, \ldots, t_n, \sim s_1, \sim s_2, \ldots, \sim s_m\}$ , the instances defined by this context can be retrieved by a boolean IR query:
+Also, since we use negation as failure, we do not need to index negation tags; their size can be calculated from its complementary tag. i.e. $f_R(\{\sim t\} \cup T) = f_R(T) - f_R(\{t\} \cup T)$ .
+Meanwhile we add other fields such as labels of instances, sameAs sets, file pointers to the raw file, etc. to facilitate other features in our tag cloud system.